ST. LOUIS COUNTY

 Duluth

-There was an early passenger station at 220 South 20th Avenue West (near where I-35 is today) in the vicinity of GPS: 46.802681, -92.069176.
+There was a passenger station at 220 South 20th Avenue West (near where I-35 is today) in the vicinity of GPS: 46.802681, -92.069176.

-DULUTH A freight station was at 114 S. 5th Avenue West, just to the NE of Union Station.
+Duluth A freight station was at 114 S. 5th Avenue West, just to the NE of Union Station.
 There is a parking deck at this location today.

 Duluth There was a freight station at the foot of Commonwealth Avenue near Hudson Boulevard.